sandulat/larabels/README.md

 `Commit & Push` - all the changes are commited and pushed to `origin HEAD`.

-Note: you (or the server) must have SSH access to the repository without passphrase.
+Note: you (or the server) must have passwordless push access to the repository.

 ## Installation